-- The use of a permitted private floating facility shall be limited to the mooring of the slip owner's - vessel or watercraft and the storage of his/her gear essential to the operation of such vessel or - watercraft in an enclosed locker.
-Facilities granted under this permit will not be leased, rented, - sub-let or provided to others by any means of engaging in commercial activity(s) by the - permittee or his/her agent for monetary gain.
-This does not preclude the sale of total ownership - of a private dock or slip(s) in a multiple-owner dock.
-Commercial use of a boat slip in a private - and/or multiple-owner dock, to include but not limited to rental of a slip, use of a slip included in - and of matter owner dock, to merade out not immed to reliable of a sip, use of a sip included - a residential or commercial rental agreement, or use of a slip in the operation of business is - 37 prohibited.
+The use of a permitted private floating facility shall be limited to the mooring of the slip owner's vessel or watercraft and the storage of his/her gear essential to the operation of such vessel or watercraft in an enclosed locker.
+Facilities granted under this permit will not be leased, rented, sub-let or provided to others by any means of engaging in commercial activity(s) by the permittee or his/her agent for monetary gain.
+This does not preclude the sale of total ownership of a private dock or slip(s) in a multiple-owner dock.
+Commercial use of a boat slip in a private and/or multiple-owner dock, to include but not limited to rental of a slip, use of a slip included in a residential or commercial rental agreement, or use of a slip in the operation of business is prohibited.

-- Providing false information and/or otherwise not complying with this Shoreline Management - 40 Plan for Greers Ferry Lake and/or the terms and conditions of the permit can result in the - 41 termination of the permit and the removal of the dock from the lake if applicable.
+Providing false information and/or otherwise not complying with this Shoreline Management Plan for Greers Ferry Lake and/or the terms and conditions of the permit can result in the termination of the permit and the removal of the dock from the lake if applicable.

-- No permit of any type may be issued within the Federal/State recommended distance of a known - 44 federally threatened or endangered species location and/or habitat.
+No permit of any type may be issued within the Federal/State recommended distance of a known federally threatened or endangered species location and/or habitat.

 Permits, Where Required.
-Revocable Shoreline Use Permits will be granted for private floating facilities and for vegetation modification where such activities conform to the Shoreline

-4 Management Plan for Greers Ferry Lake and to land use classifications of the Greers Ferry

-5 Lake Master Plan.
+Revocable Shoreline Use Permits will be granted for private floating facilities and for vegetation modification where such activities conform to the Shoreline Management Plan for Greers Ferry Lake and to land use classifications of the Greers Ferry Lake Master Plan.